getporter/porter/docs/content/build-image.md

 Use "helm [command] --help" for more information about a command.
 ```

 The [Porter Mixin Contract](#tbd) specifies that mixins must provide a `build` sub command that generates Dockerfile lines to support the runtime execution of the mixin.
-In the case of the `helm` mixin, this includes installing Helm and running a `helm init --client only` to prepare the image.
+In the case of the `helm` mixin, this includes installing Helm and running a `helm init --client-only` to prepare the image.
 At build time, Porter uses the _porter.yaml_ to determine what mixins are required for the bundle.
 Porter then invokes the build sub-command for each specified mixin and appends that output to the base Dockerfile.

 ## Including The Dependencies